jupyterhub/repo2docker/docs/source/faq.rst

 either because the version of the package is too new and your chosen Python is too old, or vice versa.

-I Python 2.7 is specified, a separate environment for the kernel will be installed with Python 2.
-The notebook server will run in the default Python 3.7 environment.
+If an old version of Python is specified (3.6 or earlier in 2023), a separate environment for the kernel will be installed with your requested Python version.
+The notebook server will run in the default |default_python| environment.
+That is, your _notebooks_ will run with Python 3.6, while your notebook _server_ will run with |default_python|.

+These two environments can be distinguished with ``$NB_PYTHON_PREFIX/bin/python`` for the server and ``$KERNEL_PYTHON_PREFIX/bin/python`` for the kernel.
+Both of these environment variables area always defined, even when they are the same.

+Starting in 2023, the default version of Python used when Python version is unspecified will be updated more often.
+Python itself releases a new version every year now, and repo2docker will follow, with the default Python version generally trailing the latest stable version of Python itself by 1-2 versions.

+If you choose not to specify a Python version, your repository is _guaranteed_ to stop working, eventually.
+We **strongly** recommend specifying a Python version (in environment.yml, runtime.txt, Pipfile, etc.)

 Julia
 ~~~~~